AgustinCB/study/os/ostep/chap28/solutions.md

 First, `-i` has to be smaller than `bx` * n, where n is the number of instructions in the program.
 The smaller `-i`, you're more likely to screw things up by interruptingin the wrong place.
 The problem is in the step `mov flag, %ax` in particular.
 If you interrupt in such a way that two threads access that at the same time, you have a problem.
 Such a problem can happen if the program jumps just after `jne  .acquire` and before setting one to flag.
 Then that hacky lock is overruled.

 You can achieve that by setting bx for both threads to five and the `-i` to five too.
 Then the total you get in count is 9 instead of 10 because of this race condition.

+5. Now let’s look at the program test-and-set.s.
+First, try to understand the code, which uses the xchg instruction to build a simple locking primitive.
+How is the lock acquire written?
+How about lock release?

+The problem with the previous code is that we required two mov related with flag to check the mutex and an interruption in hte middle could mess things up.

+By using xchg, that problem is solved: We set ax to 1 and then exchange with `mutex`.
+If after that ax is set 0, it means that the lock was free and we acquired it (because the previous value of mutex was zero), so we can keep going.

+However, if the lock wasn't free, xchg would return back 1 to ax, in which case we'd just try again.
+Easy and for all the family.

+The release of the lock is simpler because it just needs one operation (mov 0, mutex) that is guaranteed to be atomic.
+So nothing fancy needed.